 DO NOT USE DECORATIVE BOTTLES!!!!

 You can find cute, decorative swing top bottles at places like TJ Max and Home Goods.
 DO NOT use those for kombucha!
+They are often made from thin glass or poor quality materials and are not fermentation-grade bottles.
 They are not designed for drinks under pressure.
+The pressure of the carbonation can cause them to explode.
 Ask me how I know this!
 I told you I’ve used all the bottles and I’ve used these!
-And then I’ve cleaned up kombucha from the ceiling all the way down to the floor and from one side of the kitchen to the other.
+And then I’ve cleaned up kombucha and glass shards from the ceiling all the way down to the floor and from one side of the kitchen to the other.

 I’m so thankful no one was home when it happened, because the idea of glass exploding under pressure is terrifying.
 Just don’t use them.
-If the swing top bottle did not have beer or sparkling juice in it before, please do NOT put kombucha in it!
+If the flip-top bottles weren’t originally used for carbonated beverages, don’t risk it.

 New Swing Top Bottles For Kombucha